andrewwoods/opal-documentation-rtd/docs/source/index.rst

 Version
 -------

-The current Opal version is 3.0, and was released on 2024 MMM 28 DAY.
+The current Opal version is 3.0, and is planned for release in 2025 August.

 .. note::